passy/android-lint-summary/README.markdown

 # android-lint-summary [![Build Status](https://travis-ci.org/passy/android-lint-summary.svg)](https://travis-ci.org/passy/android-lint-summary)

-View your Android lint issues in style.
+> View your Android lint issues with style.

 ![Screenshot](https://raw.githubusercontent.com/passy/android-lint-summary/master/resources/screenshot.png)

 ## Features

 - Combines multiple projects into one output.
-You no longer need to check each and every of your subproject's lint results for errors.
+You no longer need to check each and every of your subprojects' lint results for errors.
 - View all your issues nicely formatted in your terminal.
 - Default arguments that do what you probably want them to.